smithlabcode/dnmtools/README.md

 ### Configuration

-1. Download methpipe-5.0.1.tar.gz [here](https://github.com/smithlabcode/methpipe/releases/download/v5.0.1/methpipe-5.0.1.tar.gz).
+1. Download dnmtools-1.0.0.tar.gz [here](https://github.com/smithlabcode/dnmtools/releases/download/v1.0.0/dnmtools-1.0.0.tar.gz).
 2. Unpack the archive:
 ```
-$ tar -zxvf methpipe-5.0.1.tar.gz
+$ tar -zxvf dnmtools-1.0.0.tar.gz
 ```
-3. Move into the methpipe directory and create a build directory:
+3. Move into the `dnmtools-1.0.0` directory and create a build directory:
 ```
-$ cd methpipe-5.0.1
+$ cd dnmtools-1.0.0
 $ mkdir build && cd build
 ```
 4. Run the configuration script:
 ```
 $ ../configure
 ```
-If you do not want to install the methpipe system-wide, or if you do not have admin privileges, specify a prefix directory:
+If you do not want to install DNMTools system-wide, or if you do not have admin privileges, specify a prefix directory:
 ```
 $ ../configure --prefix=/some/reasonable/place